qgis/QGIS-Documentation/source/docs/user_manual/working_with_ogc/ogc_client_support.rst

 Now we are ready to load WFS layers from the above connection.

 #.
-Choose 'DM Solutions' from the :guilabel:`Server Connections`
+Choose 'Gateway Geomatics' from the :guilabel:`Server Connections`
    |selectString| drop-down list.
 #.
 Click :guilabel:`Connect`.
 #.
 Wait for the list of layers to be populated.